StevieEngbrock/AcronymProject/README.md

     new from my acronyms.
 Pretty much all creativity is about combining or</br>
     modifying or combining existing things to make something new.

-    No creative work is made completely independently.</br>
-    All creative works are in some way influenced by other creative works</br>
-    that we come into contact with, as well as our social and cultural</br>
-    enviroment and other factors.</br>

     Please let me know if you should decide to make a derivitive copy of my acronyms.